dgerabagi/aiascent-dev/prompt.md

 ### **P**

 *   **Parallel Prompting:** The practice of sending the same prompt to multiple AI instances simultaneously to generate a diverse set of solutions.
 This allows the developer to compare different approaches and select the most promising one, rather than being locked into a single, linear path.
+*   **Project Scope:** A formal document or artifact that defines the boundaries of a project.
+It outlines the project's objectives, deliverables, features, functions, tasks, deadlines, and costs.
+A clear project scope is essential for aligning human and AI collaborators.

 ### **R**